 Look for a C/TPA that offers 24 hour collection services.
 Employees involved in a workplace accident must be tested as soon as possible.
 Knowing who to call, and that you can call at any hour any day, takes the pressure off of your supervisors in a stressful situation.

-Why Lobdock Impairment Detection?
+Why Lobdock Impairment Detection for C/TPA Services?

 Lobdock is a C/TPA that understands the burden you bear of DOT compliance.
 We partner with you as an extension of your business to create drug and alcohol policies and randomized drug testing selection processes.

 We offer 24 hour drug testing in our DOT compliant facility or we offer mobile drug testing by sending a qualified collector to your location.